 The next significant owner was Baillie James Gordon – a wealthy Edinburgh merchant who in 1715 created the walled garden with its 9 metre high terrace carved out of the hill.
 Tragedy struck him, too, when his two elder sons were murdered by their tutor.
 He sold the castle to George Gordon, the 3rd Earl of Aberdeen, who installed his favourite mistress, Penelope Dering from Hastings, in the castle.
 He was so protective of her that when Robert Burns visited Ellon in 1787, he was refused entry.

 Around this time Scotland was torn asunder by the Jacobite uprisings and NE Scotland was a hotbed of Jacobitism.
 James II of England (VII of Scotland) was deposed because he refused to foreswear his Catholic faith.
 His supporters – mainly Catholic and Episcopalian – were given tokens which were made from melted down cannon.
 As he was not the king, he could not afford to pay his troops but promised that his ”gun money” could be exchanged for real money when he regained the throne.
 One such coin, dated 1690, was recently found in the garden, presumably thrown away by a disgruntled soldier realising that it was worthless.

 The gardens were in private ownership until 2014, when the nine-acre site was transferred to the community of Ellon.
-They are Grade B Listed and contain several listed monuments.
-The sundial, one of only two known to exist with a design featuring 24 facets (the other is to be found in Pitmedden Garden), is Grade A Listed.
-The ruins of the old Ellon Castle are Grade B Listed, as are the Deer Park Wall, Garden House and the sundial on the upper terrace.
-Finally, the castle gate piers are Grade C Listed.
+The sundial is one of only two known to exist with a design featuring 24 faces (the other is to be found in Pitmedden Garden).George Gordon,